How to Download Data Files

 Downloading Private Files

-e.g. If you want to use aspera to download a non-public data file using datahub (dcc) authentication, provide the dcc username instead of era-fasp and you will be prompted for the password.
+e.g. If you want to use aspera to download a non-public data file using datahub (dcc) authentication, provide the ENA datahub username (dcc_*) instead of era-fasp and you will be prompted for the password. (or use environment variable ASPERA_SCP_PASS)

 Downloading Assembled and Annotated Sequence Data